Afghanistan–Tajikistan border skirmishes

-Afghanistan–Tajikistan clashes refer to a series of armed confrontations between the Tajik Border Troops and the Taliban-led Afghan Armed Forces along the Afghanistan–Tajikistan border.
+A series of occasional skirmishes have occurred along the Afghanistan–Tajikistan border between the Taliban-led Afghan Armed Forces and Tajikistani Border Troops.
 The Taliban’s return to power in Afghanistan led to a deterioration in relations between the two countries.
-Tajikistan’s president, Emomali Rahmon, has vowed not to recognize the Taliban-led government and has criticized the group for neglecting the rights of ethnic Tajiks in Afghanistan.
+Tajikistani president Emomali Rahmon has vowed not to recognize the Taliban-led government and has criticized the group for neglecting the rights of ethnic Tajiks in Afghanistan.
 The Afghan Taliban, in turn, has warned Tajikistan against interfering in Afghanistan’s internal affairs.
 Tajikistan also accuses the Afghan Taliban of sheltering anti-Tajikistan militants, while the Taliban, in turn, accuses Tajikistan of training anti-Taliban groups.
-Since Taliban's takeover, three border clashes have been reported between the two countries.